 child's problem is related to Asperger's syndrome.
 Your primary care provider

 may refer your child to a specialist for testing, including:

 When making a diagnosis, your doctor will see if your child

-meets the criteria published in the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV-TR), a publication of the American
+meets the criteria published in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), a publication of the American

 Asperger's syndrome strives to improve your child's

 abilities to interact with other people and thus to function effectively in